wjgoarxiv/LongChatGPT/README.md

 Unfortunately, the free version of ChatGPT cannot understand and store the long context of the input text, which leads to a poor performance.

-## CAUTION 2: PDF converting functionality deprecated!
+## UPDATE: PDF Converting Functionality Revitalized!
-> [2023-04-05 updated]
+> [2023-04-11 updated]

-Even though I tried to make the PDF converting functionality work, I failed to do so (I tried `PyPDF2`, `pdfminer`, and `pdfplumber`).
-The problem is that **the converted markdown is NOT well-formatted, which leads to a poor results** from ChatGPT.

-I rather recommend you to just __manually copy and paste the contents by dragging the mouse.
-And then, paste them into a new input text file.__ This makes much better results than the PDF converting functionality.
-Sorry for your inconvenience.
+Great news!
+We have revitalized the PDF converting functionality using `PyTesseract`.
+Now, our tool is capable of converting PDF inputs into well-formatted markdown format, providing better results with ChatGPT.

+To use this feature, simply provide your PDF file as input, and the tool will automatically convert it into a markdown format that ChatGPT can process effectively.

+Please note that the quality of the conversion may depend on the input PDF's clarity and formatting.
+However, this solution should be a significant improvement over manual copy-pasting and will save you time and effort.

+Feel free to try the updated PDF converting functionality and enjoy the enhanced experience with ChatGPT.

 ## How to Install